Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Empirical analysis on real data

 We observe a significant divergence in the parameter estimates for small sample sizes, underscoring the critical importance of data availability in constructing efficient index insurance models.
 However, the estimates stabilize and become acceptable at approximately half of the total sample size.
 This finding supports our proposed two-step approach to optimizing the objective function, even in scenarios with limited data.

-For instance, in this example, estimating the distribution parameters using half of the available data in the first step would yield acceptable estimates of $\hat{S}(s|W)$ and $\hat{\gamma}(W)$.
+For instance, in a real life setting similar to this example, estimating the distribution parameters using half of the available data in the first step would yield acceptable estimates of $\hat{S}(s|W)$ and $\hat{\gamma}(W)$.
 These estimates would then enable an efficient calculation of the objective function in the second step, facilitating the development of an index insurance model in a situation where half of the needed loss data $Y$ is unavailable.

-The results of applying this algorithm are presented in Figure \ref{fig:res_error_real}.
-We observe a similar behavior to that seen with simulated data, confirming that the two-step estimation of $\mathfrak{L}^*$ described in steps 7 and 8 of the algorithm can improve the estimation of the objective function.